dwbasta/Basta_IG_Entra_SCIM_EndPoint/README.md

 # Test SCIM EndPoint for Entra testing

 Scim Endpoint is meant to be used with the Entra On-premises SCIM app in the Microsoft Gallery.
+> [!Warning]
+> I am not developer!
+This is not meant to be an example of how to implement SCIM.
+It is mainly use for testing feature of Entra

 ## Starting the Scim Endpoint
 1.)
 Edit the Scim_Test_Endpoints.ps1